clulab/fatdynet/README.md

 # fatdynet

 [faydynet](https://github.com/clulab/fatdynet) packages [DyNet](https://github.com/clab/dynet) for direct integration into Scala/Java environments on Linux, Mac, and Windows.
-No other downloads or compilers are necessary other than Java and [sbt](https://www.scala-sbt.org/).
+No other downloads or development tools are necessary other than Java and [sbt](https://www.scala-sbt.org/).

 ## Understanding by Example